- 1. Verify Your Website With Google Search Console

 The good news is that:

-- it’s feasible to rank high for long tail keywords
+- It’s feasible to rank high for long-tail keywords.

-- Long tail keywords make up 70% of Google searches
+- Long tail keywords make up 70% of Google searches.

 - Every day, thousands of long tail keywords are searched in Google for the first time.